What is Customer-Centric Selling? Exploring The Sales Approach

 First introduced in the 1980s by sales experts, best-selling author and sales trainer Michael Bosworth, John Holland and Frank Visgatis, Customer-Centric Selling focuses on creating a great customer experience to ensure you stand out from the competition.

-Born from their sales consulting business called CustomerCentric Selling, the methodology concentrates on the idea that salespeople can no longer compete on having the best product.
+Born from their sales consulting business called CustomerCentric Selling, the methodology concentrates on the idea that salespeople can no longer compete for the best product.

 Also read: What It Takes To Be A Great Customer Success Manager: A Guide